gitsudhir/rust/esp32sudhir/README.md

 ### HTTP Endpoints

 - `GET /` - Returns the main HTML page
-- `GET /events` - SSE endpoint that emits counter values
+- `GET /events` - SSE endpoint that emits counter values to all connected clients
-- `POST /reset` - Reset the counter to a specific value
+- `POST /reset` - Reset the counter to a specific value (JSON payload)

 Example reset request:
 ```bash